 Another quarter worth noting is “Belem”, packed with attractions such as the “Torre de Belem” or Belém Tower, the city’s most photographed landmark.
+Constructed in the 16th century, it overlooks the Tagus River and is one of the symbols of the ‘Age of Exploration’ for Europeans.
 Along with the marvellous Jerónimos Monastery and Monument to the Discoveries, this should be on the top of your list of must-see attractions in Lisbon.
 Another highlight is to take the iconic Tram 28 between Campo do Orique and Martim, which passes through all the key tourist districts of Lisbon.

 Lisbon is famous for inventing the Portguese Custard Tart or ‘Pastel de nata’ and you will find it in every pastry shop, such as Pastéis de Belém.
 Founded in 1837, they use a recipe from Jeronimos Monastery and claim to sell nearly 30,000 a day!
 Portuguese cuisine is well-known for its cod (locally called Bacalhau), which is considered a delicacy.
 You can also savour the delights of locally produced wines.
 You can easily find good Porto, white and red wines, and what the Portuguese call “Vinho Verde” (green wine).
 The latter is a sparkling wine that derives its name from the fact that the grapes used are 'green' and slightly under-ripe, but still delicious.